geerlingguy/raspberry-pi-pcie-devices/_boards_cm/waveshare-cm4-io-base.md

 ---
 This board has a 1 Gbps Ethernet port and features 2x MIPI-Camera connectors.It also has an M.2 E-key slot capable of using NVME SSD or other PCI-E peripherals.
 It has a full size HDMI port, a RTC, a FAN Port.
-It got 2x USB2.0 and
+It got 2x USB2.0 via USB Hub.
+The interfaces and formfactor makes it intersting for robotics applications.